Why shift schedule awareness is critical to police wellness

-Some good news about shift work and officer safety:
+Here's some good news about shift work and police officer safety:

 The bad news:

-Here are highlights of their observations about some of the less talked about aspects of officer survival.
+Here are highlights of their observations about some of the less-talked about aspects of police officer survival.

-Also, she said, “agencies are moving away from traditional eight-hour shifts and trying nine to 13 hours.”
 While smaller departments tend to favor eight- and 12-hour stints, larger agencies seem to prefer 10-hour tours – and they may have hit the magic number.

-Citing potential safety-related fatigue problems, she warned agencies to “proceed with caution” about adopting 12-hour tours, and mentioned that the reduced-overtime edge afforded by 10-hour assignments is “major” in this era of shrinking budgets.
+Citing potential safety-related fatigue problems, she warned law enforcement agencies to “proceed with caution” about adopting 12-hour tours, and mentioned that the reduced overtime benefits afforded by 10-hour assignments is “major” in an era of shrinking budgets.

 In general, LEOs are four times more likely than the overall population to sleep less than six hours daily, and that problem and its consequences are particularly evident among cops who work midnights, said Dr. John Violanti, a former New York State trooper who heads an ongoing, extensive study of police wellness at the University of Buffalo.

-Injuries among officers on midnights are twice as prevalent as among day workers, he added, and those officers tend to be sidelined off duty longer, suggesting that their injuries are more severe.
+Injuries among police officers working midnights are twice as prevalent as among day workers, Violante added, and those officers tend to be sidelined off duty longer, suggesting their injuries are more severe.

 The highest risk of getting hurt appears to be on the first night back after time off, he says.
-A contributing factor, he feels, is that “officers burn the candle at both ends,” especially while off duty, returning to work tired and thus more vulnerable to mishaps.
+A contributing factor is that “officers burn the candle at both ends,” especially while off duty, returning to work tired and thus more vulnerable to mishaps.

 Officers also show significantly more depressive symptoms than the general public, Violanti reported.
 At least some symptoms of PTSD show up in more than a third of officers, with 10 percent having a “very high rate” of post-traumatic stress indicators, he said.
 “What’s scary is that we don’t necessarily know who these officers are.
 They’re buried in among the others.”

-Recent research, he said, indicates that smaller departments have the highest suicide rate, “the opposite of what you might expect.”
+Recent research indicates that smaller departments have the highest suicide rate, “the opposite of what you might expect,” said Violanti.

-And the number of suicides among LEOs is going up.
+And the number of police officer suicides is increasing.